 In the following, the risks that can arise, for example, from inadequate internal processes and from human error or system failures at the Management Company or at external third parties are presented.
-These risks can affect the performance of the fund, and can thus also adversely affect the net asset value per unit and the capital invested by the investor.
+These risks can affect the performance of the fund, and can thus also adversely

-6.3.12 Risks from criminal acts, shortcomings, natural disasters or failure to take sustainability into account operational risks and possible associated financial consequences that could adversely affect the value of a fund's assets as much as reasonably possible, and has set up processes and procedures to identify, manage and minimize such
+6.3.12 Risks from criminal acts, shortcomings, natural disasters or failure to take sustainability into account

 The fund may become a victim of fraud or other criminal acts.
 It may suffer losses due to errors by employees of the Management Company or of external third parties, or be damaged by outside events such as natural disasters or pandemics.
 These events may be caused or exacerbated by failure to take sustainability into account.
-The Management Company strives to minimize
+The Management Company strives to minimize operational risks and possible associated financial consequences that could adversely affect the value of a fund's assets as much as reasonably possible, and has set up processes and procedures to identify, manage and minimize such risks